Aditya-Ramachandran/Quantum-Error-Mitigation/README.md

 **Note** : If you run this program on a Quantum Simulator you will get the probabity to the state *11* to be 100% cause the Simulator imitates an ideal Quantum Computer.

 The project was successful and the results improved by 11.8%.
-It went from 0.856% probability of getting a *11* state to 0.974% probability to getting a *11* state.
+It went from 0.856% probability of getting a *11* state to 0.974% probability to getting a *11* state.***The circuit was run 3000 times on the service backend : ibmq_london(5 qubits)***

 ## Results :-